GaganBehrh/p5frontendpart/README.md

 ## UX
 ### User Stories
 * US1- Navigation bar(Issue#9) : As a user I would like to view the navbar, click on different options present on the navigation bar so that Ican navigate easily between pages
- * Result: I was able to go the navigation bar,click on different options present on it and I could navigate easily between pages
+ * Result: I was able to go the navigation bar,click on different options present on it and I could navigate easily betweenthe pages

 * US2- Sign up (Issue#7): As a user I would like to create a new account so that I can access all the features for signed up users such as create recipes etc
  * Result: I was able to go the Home page, signup from there and was able to access all the features for signed up users such as create recipes etc